Turkey deports Dutch journalist, alleges link to al Qaeda offshoot

 Turkey, the world’s biggest jailer of journalists, ranks 157th out of 180 countries in the 2018 World Press Freedom Index of Reporters Without Borders.

-Reporting by Toby Sterling in Amsterdam with additional reporting by Daren Butler and Dominic Evans in Turkey; Writing by Anthony Deutsch; Editing by Mark Heinrich
+Additional reporting by Dominic Evans in Turkey; Writing by Anthony Deutsch; Editing by Mark Heinrich and Gareth Jones